Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

                                 urn:13030:tqb3kh97gh8w          id schemes.
 ```

 For more informations about persistent identifiers, see this [overview].
+The
+full [specification] of ark can be checked too.

 All arks are saved as Dublin Core Identifier, as recommended.
 This allows to
 make a check to avoid duplicates, that are forbidden.
 This applies to collection